terencehonles/mailman/src/mailman/app/docs/chains.rst

 Chains
 ======

-When a new message comes into the system, Mailman uses a set of rule chains to decide whether the message gets posted to the list, rejected, discarded, or held for moderator approval.
+When a new message is posted to a mailing list, Mailman uses a set of rule chains to decide whether the message gets accepted for posting, rejected, discarded, or held for moderator approval.

 There are a number of built-in chains available that act as end-points in the processing of messages.